hortongn/accp-cheatsheet/README.md

 ### Amazon Macie
 - It can be used to **detect users' personal credit card numbers** from data stored in Amazon **S3**.

+### Amazon Kendra
+- *Find answers faster with intelligent enterprise search powered by machine learning*
+- *Receive highly accurate answers with an easy-to-use enterprise search service powered by Machine Learning (ML).*
+- *Implement a unified search experience quickly across multiple structured and unstructured content repositories.*
+- *Use natural language processing (NLP) to get highly accurate answers without the need for machine learning (ML) expertise.*
+- *Fine-tune your search results based on content attributes, freshness, user behavior, and more.*

+### Amazon Polly
+- Amazon Polly is a fully-managed service that generates voice on demand, converting any text to an audio stream.
+Using deep learning technologies to convert articles, web pages, PDF documents, and other text-to-speech (TTS).*
+- *Deploy high-quality, natural-sounding human voices in dozens of languages*

 ### AWS OpsWorks
 - It is a service that allows you to host your own Puppet Enterprise infrastructure.